-The student and his or her advisor, mentor, supervisor, or the ADH for Graduate Programs should determine ownership of data and make arrangements for appropriate access.
+The student and their advisor, mentor, supervisor, or the ADH for Graduate Programs should determine ownership of data and make arrangements for appropriate access.
 Students should recognize that they do not retain ownership over or responsibility for data collected for sponsored research.